EricZhu718/UR5-Robotics-Lab/README.md

 -  When operating remotely, make sure on the tablet that the robot is set to remote on the top right when handling in remote
 -  Sometimes the robot just times out so turn the thing on and off if it seems to stop responding
 -  The table actually moves because it's on wheels.
 I put reference tape on the ground to help with making sure the table is always in the same position
--  Make sure the coordinate system in the robot is the same as the coordinate system is the simulation
+-  Make sure the coordinate system in the robot is the same as the coordinate system in the simulation
+-

 ### Miscellaneous Things:
 - Joint angles ranges can be increased in the tablet
-- Information is sent and received through a header format given by the
+- Information is sent and received through a header format given by ``ClientInterfaces_Primary.pdf`` (kinda like TCP protocol but slightly different)
+- Note that the specific verison of the UR5 we're using is the UR5e, which has slightly different protocols than the the original UR5
 - Port 30001 was used because it included all the information needed
 - Port 30002 should not be used because the extra information sent to the computer is enough to crash the parser
--
+- Parser (UrSecmon) was taken from the UrX library, but was created for a different version of the robot, which is why I tend to surround each call in try catch statements
+- GoPro code is in testgopro.py
+- QR code reader library that I used was opencv's and allowed for detecting QR codes that were not perfectly flat with the camera
+- URDF files for the robot can be found in ``Ur5RLTraining/urdf``

 https://user-images.githubusercontent.com/49328304/213344607-bc15cc64-4d20-4ee0-96bc-67a44516a979.mp4